aarushi25bai10691/Budget-Tracker/statement.md

+# Project Statement: Personal Budget & Expense Tracker

-Problem Statement
+## Problem Statement
-Many individuals struggle to track daily expenses and manage budgets effectively, leading to overspending and insufficient savings.
-Existing methods are often manual, error-prone, or lack meaningful analysis.
-There is a need for a simple, efficient tool to record, categorize, and summarize personal expenses.
+Individuals, especially students and young professionals, often struggle to maintain financial discipline due to a lack of visibility into their daily spending habits.
+Without a centralized system to record and analyze transactions, it is difficult to track where money is going, leading to overspending and poor financial planning.

-Scope of the Project
+## Scope of the Project
-This project focuses on building a Python-based command-line Budget Tracker that allows users to add expenses, view categorized summaries, and visualize spending.
-It stores data locally using CSV files and provides basic input validation and reporting features.
-It does not cover income tracking or multi-user support.
+The Personal Budget & Expense Tracker is a desktop/command-line application designed to help users record their daily financial transactions.
+The scope includes:
+* User authentication to ensure data privacy.
+* Recording income and expenses with specific categories (e.g., Food, Travel, Rent).
+* Storing data persistently in a local database.
+* Generating basic financial summaries (e.g., Total Income vs. Total Expense).

-Target Users
+## Target Users
-Students and young professionals
+* **Students:** To manage monthly allowances and track discretionary spending.
+* **Freelancers:** To separate irregular income and expense streams.

-Individuals seeking a straightforward way to monitor personal spending
+* **General Individuals:** Anyone seeking to improve their personal financial health.

-Beginners learning Python and data handling

-High-level Features
+## High-Level Features
-Adding expense records with date, category, amount, description

-Storing expenses persistently in CSV format

-Summarizing expenses by category

-Displaying bar charts for visual expense analysis

-Easy-to-use command-line menu interface
+1.  **User Management:** Secure registration and login functionality.
+2.  **Transaction Management:** Ability to Add, View, Update, and Delete (CRUD) financial records.
+3.  **Categorization:** Tagging transactions by type (Income/Expense) and Category.
+4.  **Reporting:** A "Dashboard" view showing current balance and total spending by category.